tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Many of you reading the list above are gonna be like: *Arteezy, of course, my boy.
-Abed?
-That's cool.
-Wait, where's Sumail?
-WHERE'S SUMAIL?!* Sumail's not on EG anymore.
-Wild, I know.
-Soon after TI9 ended, Sumail was benched and Abed was brought in.
-But don't worry, this is a Chekhov's Hassan.
-He'll be back in the third act.

-Iceiceice, meanwhile, finally got tired of floundering around in SEA and came to North America in November 2020 to replace Ramzes, who replaced s4 after TI9.
-Now you see why I chose that position to be your pro Dota familiarity barometer.

-Fun fact, for all abuse Arteezy once endured for being a treacherous team hopping bastard, he is currently on the longest continuous tenure of any team+player pairing at TI10 besides Crit, Secret's Puppey, and OG's Notail.
-They grow up so fast.
+**How did this roster happen?** If you haven't watched Dota since TI10, you may look at this roster and think, "Oh they kicked iceiceice and got VP's carry to play offlane?
+That's weird."
+It is weird.
+But you know what's even weirder?
+Bringing Jerax out of retirement, having him take Fly's spot as a 5 position, and doing so mediocre he re-retires .
+That's right, ole' two time TI winning 4 position Jer-Bear

-**How was their DPC year?** 1700 points
+**How was their DPC year?** 1052 points

 * ***NA DPC S1** - 1st, **ONE Esports Singapore Major** - 2nd, **NA DPC S2** - 2nd, **WePlay Kyiv AniMajor** - 2nd*

-[You may recall that EG were once notorious for always getting third place at events.](https://howdoiplay.com../img/ti10teams/3teezy.png) Times have changed, though.
+[You may recall that EG were once notorious for always getting third place at events.](https://howdoiplay.com../img/ti11teams/3teezy.png) Times have changed, though.
 That was a completely different roster, different meta, different era.

 They've since moved up a digit.